rasmirac/msan622/homework4/README.md

 ![](barplot.png)

-This plot is just a simple plot of word frequencies by text and form of media.
-I chose this technique because it is a very clean and simple way of indicating how many words are in each document.
-I decided not to show a faceted bar plot because I wasn't able to order the bars consistently in both.
-It also makes it harder to read the x-axis labels.

 I chose the color to be consistent with the other plots used in this Shiny App.
 I removed the vertical gridlines as they are unneccessary for bar plots.
 I also increased the text size of the plot title and axis labels.